Stop with what you are doing when one of the following applies:

 Why you need credit management software

 Scaling, controlling and adaptive.
 That’s why you need credit management software.
 People are good at judging exceptions and having personal conversations.
 But what if the number of customers that require a review for behaviour and risk increases from 25 to 500?
 People don’t scale very well, but software does.
 It keeps performing tasks consistently and in case of new parameters, they are applied without any problems.
+And that is what you, as a credit manager, wants.

 Software sends 900 text messages just as easily as 50.
 It tracks the behaviour of individual customers and responds when it changes.
 This can be in the event of a trend break in turnover, a change in payment days or other variables.
 Credit management software automatically acts based on parameters and alerts an employee when necessary.
 You want to fine tune settings continuously so that the software is always up-to-date.